Porcelain packaging can be shocking at times!

 It is better to have the post office handle parcels that

-broken and had it returned right away to the post office, to be opened in presence of someone there.
+broken and returned right away to the post office to have it opened there in our presence.
 Negligence in packaging is a frequent cause of broken content.

 Note:

-The adhesive tape with green imprinted writing was stuck all over the parcel by the post office in the arriving country upon arrival, in order to avoid that the parcel disintegrated even more.
+The adhesive tape with green imprint was stuck all around the parcel by the receiving post office upon arrival, in order to avoid that the parcel disintegrated even more.

-The fourth picture shows the parcel after post office staff opened it.
-The cardboard had completely changed shape, even the different layers of corrugated cardboard had separated due to the moisture.
+The fourth picture shows the parcel after post office staff started opening it.
+The cardboard had completely changed shape, even the different layers inside the corrugated cardboard had separated and were all wet.
+Everything inside was completely wet.
+The tape the post office stuck around it was really the only thing that held the whole thing together.
 The cardboard of the box was soggy and the box had changed shape.
 Even the green nuggets were still moist.
 But as luck had it - the plate was intact!

 Two things come to mind.
-If the parcel had contained an item that was sensitive to water (wood, cloth, paper) the content might be damaged now.
+If the parcel had contained an item that was sensitive to water (wood, cloth, paper) the content itself might have been damaged.

 It was pure luck that the the porcelain plate inside was not destroyed.
 A box in such a state could not possibly protect its content from external shocks.
 In this case the bubble wrapping and nuggets used for packaging were of great help.
 If newspaper had been used for stuffing the box the result can be imagined.